 Fully charge the batteries before storing.
 A weak battery loses its charge more rapidly than a strong battery.
-Coat the battery terminals with grease or anti-corrosion product.
+Coat the battery terminals with grease to prevent corrosion.

 ENGINES

 See your engine Operator's Manual regarding the winterizing procedures.
 Follow instructions carefully, and your engine will withstand severe weather conditions.
 Change all filters.
 Check hoses and clamps.
 If you have developed any vibrations during the season, look for loose engine bolts, bent shafts or bent propellers.